OxygenOS-community/IceOS-1.0/README.md

 - You may not see anything on the screen, this is because IceOS only sends data to UART, not video output

 # Features
+- Many STDIO, STDLIB, STRING and CTYPE functions
-- Support for FrameBuffer via HDMI
+- Support for Stack-Smashing-protection
 - Support for SPI connections via GPIO
 - Support for I2C connections via GPIO
 - Support for LED connections via GPIO
 - Support for LCD connections via GPIO
 - Support for Video Core Mailbox API
+- Support for FrameBuffer via HDMI
+- Memory Managment functions
+- Support for Bluetooth
 - Support for MMIO
-- Memory Managment functions
 - Timer functions
-- Utilitys
 - IRQ functions
+- Basic Utilitys

 # In Progress
+- Support for SD cards
 - Support for DMA via HDMI
 - More basic LIBC functions
-- Support for Bluetooth
 - Support for audio
 - Support for Multiprocessing
 - Support for USB